Withdrawals

 Stock withdrawal

-If you elect to receive part or all of your withdrawal in stock, the Trustee will distribute to you the number of shares of stock you elect to receive first from the General Account, if you have a Pre-1987 After-Tax Contributions balance, and then from the After-Tax Account.
+If you elect to receive part or all of your withdrawal in stock, the number of shares of stock you elect to receive will be distributed first from the General Account, if you have a Pre-1987 After-Tax Contributions balance, and then from the After-Tax Account.
 When you withdraw stock from your account, your amount available for withdrawal is reduced by either the cost of the stock or the market price on the date of withdrawal, whichever is lower.
 There are important tax implications of withdrawing stock (see the Tax considerations section).

 Amounts converted to the Roth Conversion Account